 The Everything Life Coaching Podcast, featuring JRNI Coaching founders John Kim and Noelle Cordeaux is a deep dive into the experience and business of being a life coach.
 In this episode, we dive into the nuts and bolts of how to make the transition from therapist to life coach.
-Subscribe to get all our episodes!
+Originally published in December 2020, this post has been updated and expanded to provide additional information and resources.

 Can therapists practice as life coaches?
 Is it ethical to do both, or do you have to choose?